njmulsqb/njmulsqb.github.io/resume.md

 2. Typescript
 3. TypeORM
 4. ReactJS
-5. AWS
+5. NodeJS
-6. NodeJS
+6. Amazon Web Services

 ### Freelance Work

-**Penetration Tester, App Security Researcher - Upwork**
+**Penetration Tester, App Security Researcher - [Upwork](https://www.upwork.com/freelancers/~0191785ee40bb1eec0)**

 I have worked on various freelance projects on Upwork which included penetration tests and other information security related jobs

 ### Bug Hunting

 This is something which I am learning, I have been hacking on programs consistently from June,2021 and have learnt loads of stuff.
-The programs that I have found vulnerabilities on [HackerOne](https://www.hackerone.com) & [BugCrowd](https://www.bugcrowd.com) are

-- Department of Defense
-- Upwork
+I have found some bugs in [Department of Defense](https://hackerone.com/deptofdefense) so far.

   <br/>